gbabiars/gbabiars.github.io/source/_posts/2013-06-16-reusable-formatting-using-ember-handlebars-helpers.markdown

 {% endraw %}
 {% endcodeblock %}

 Even though these are very simple views, we have gained a lot of reuse and provided consistency to the formats.
 An added benefit is that the markup is very readable and obvious what format each date will be rendered as.
+And the best part is that the values are bound, so when a date is updated in our model the formatted date is updated too.

-### Other use cases
+### Number Formatting
-There are many other scenarios where having the formatting logic in helpers makes a lot of sense.
-The displaying of numbers is another great example, whether it is currency, percentages or adding commas.
+Formatting of numerical values is another place where helpers make sense, whether it is currency, percentages or placing commas.
+Here an example of a helper that displays as percent:

 {% codeblock lang:js %}
     Em.Handlebars.helper('percent', function(value) {